ibm-cloud-docs/vpc/vpe-troubleshooting.md

 {:download: .download}
 {:troubleshoot: .troubleshoot}

-# Troubleshooting virtual private endpoints (Beta)
+# Troubleshooting virtual private endpoints
 {: #vpc-troubleshooting-vpe}

-Describes common problems that you might encounter, troubleshooting steps, and helpful tips when using {{site.data.keyword.cloud}} Virtual Private Endpoint (VPE) for VPC.
+Describes common problems that you might encounter, troubleshooting steps, and helpful tips when using {{site.data.keyword.cloud}} Virtual Private Endpoints (VPE) for VPC.
 {:shortdesc}

 ## Cannot create a reserved IP
 {: #vpe-cannot-create-reserved-IP}

 When creating endpoint gateways, you can specify as many reserved IPs as there are availability zones (AZs) in the region, typically 3 (1 reserved IP per AZ).
-Also, you can have only 1 reserved IP per subnet because subnets don't span AZs.
+Also, you can have only one reserved IP per subnet because subnets don't span AZs.

 So, why can't you create a reserved IP?